-The connection of the Module to the wired detector
+Connection of the Module to the wired detectorа

-Location of the device determines its remoteness from the Hub and the presence of any obstacles between the devices, hindering the radio signal and sound transmission: walls, inserted floors, large-size objects located within the room.
+Location of the Transmitter determines its remoteness from the hub and presence of any obstacles between the devices hindering the radio signal transmission: walls, inserted floors, large-size objects located within the room.